nodeshift/nodeshift/README.md

 #### tryServiceAccount
 This option is passed through to the [Openshift Config Loader](https://www.npmjs.com/package/openshift-config-loader).
 Set to false to by-pass service account lookup or use the KUBERNETES_AUTH_TRYSERVICEACCOUNT environment variable

-#### nodeVersion - DEPRECATED
-This flag is now deprecated.
-Please use imageTag instead.

-Specify the version of Node.js to use for the deployed application. defaults to latest.
-These version tags corespond to the docker hub tags of the [nodeshift s2i images](https://hub.docker.com/r/nodeshift/centos7-s2i-nodejs/tags/)

 #### imageTag
 Specify the tag of the docker image to use for the deployed application. defaults to latest.
 These version tags corespond to the docker hub tags of the [nodeshift s2i images](https://hub.docker.com/r/nodeshift/centos7-s2i-nodejs/tags/)